-8.26 Subsidiaries: The establishment or acquisition of subsidiaries is subject to the legal capacity to do so and requires appropriate approval.
+8.25 Subsidiaries: The establishment or acquisition of subsidiaries is subject to the legal capacity to do so and requires appropriate approval.

-For subsidiaries that meet the requirements of Section 5(1)(e) of the 1992 Act as amended by Section 6 of 2006 Act i.e. if the objects of the company or undertaking include the carrying on of such business, trading or other activities, as the college thinks fit, for the purpose of promoting or assisting in the performance of, or in connection with, the functions of the college", then Governing Body approval only is required.
+For subsidiaries, joint ventures and the acquisition of shares by any Institute that meet the requirements of Section 5(1)(e) of the 1992 Act as amended by Section 6 of 2006 Act i.e. if the objects of the company or undertaking include the carrying on of such business, trading or other activities, as the college thinks fit, for the purpose of promoting or assisting in the performance of, or in connection with, the functions of the college", then Governing Body approval only is required.